PayGlocal-Technologies/payglocal-java-sdk/README.md

 Resource package files
 ```
-1. requestpayload.json which you can use send payload.
+1. requestpayload.json which you can use generate JWS and JWE for transaction request.
+2. altid_requestpayload.json which you can use generate JWS and JWE for alt id request.
 2. keys folder where you need to place the PayGlocal public key and Your private key
 ```